lnilson0/Image-Processing/README.md

 Utilizes Python with OpenCV to process images using Sobel-Feldman operator, identifying outlines, making the images more easily identifiable for object recognition.

-The operators for Sobel-Feldman are as follows:
+The kernel operators for Sobel-Feldman are as follows:

 $$
 \mathbf{K}_x = \begin{bmatrix}